 America is an incredibly litigious society.
 Americans can and do sue each other for good reasons, bad reasons, and no reason at all.
-You don’t have to sue anyone you don’t want to, but knowing your rights in the doctor’s office can prevent situations where you might feel the need to assert your legal rights, and might keep you from getting sued yourself.
+You don’t have to sue anyone you don’t want to, but knowing your rights in the doctor’s office can prevent situations where you might feel the need to assert your legal rights as a patient1, and might keep you from getting sued yourself.

 Many people who have acne spend a great deal of effort successfully concealing their condition.
 They may be very skillful in their use of cosmetics, or they may have had dermabrasion, skin peels, dry tattooing, laser resurfacing, or surgery.
 (You can read about all of these methods on this site.)
-The last thing they want is for their dermatologists to hold them up to the world as an example of successful treatment.
+The last thing patients want2 is for their privacy to be breached and their dermatologists holding them up to the world as an example of successful treatment.

 But that is exactly what can happen to many acne care patients.
 Some physicians use before and after photos of their patients in their practice brochures or online.
 Some physicians have even “outed” their acne patients on Facebook and Twitter.